JoaoVitorOli/JoaoVitorOli/README.md

 ## Hi there!
-I'm João Vitor. 👋
+I'm João Vitor. 🤘
 [![linkedin](https://img.shields.io/badge/-Jo%C3%A3o%20Vitor-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jo%C3%A3o-vitor-139835208/)

-✨ Passionate about technology, currently learning all about web development.
+✨ I'm a technology enthusiast, everyday learning something new about web development and building UIs :)

-💻 ReactJs and typescript.
+💻 React.js, Next.js, React Native and Typescript.

+🦾 I also like Node.js, Tauri, Firebase and some librarys combined with React.js like Styled-components, Stitches, Recoil, Chakra-ui and more.

 ## Spotify Playing 🎧